- "New Journalist" who, in his craft, used the techniques of a novelist

 - Descended into life of drug and alcohol abuse

 - Committed suicide in February 2005

 College students could not study journalism in the 1970s or early 1980s without hearing paeans to Hunter S. Thompson.
-Born in 1938, he was an icon during the age of “gonzo” or “new journalism.”
+Born on July 18, 1937 in Louisville, Kentucky, he was an icon during the age of “gonzo” or “new journalism.”
 Along with Truman Capote, Timothy Crouse, Joan Didion, Norman Mailer, George Plimpton, Gay Talese, and Tom Wolfe, etc., he was one of the prominent practitioners of this “new” style of non-fiction writing.